 Another overlooked cause of line twist is putting new line on a reel the wrong way.
 And yes, there is a wrong way to do it.

-Here is a quick step-by-step guide to put new line on your spinning reel the correct way.
+Here is a super quick step-by-step guide to put new line on your spinning reel the correct way.